mellieho9/mellieho9/README.md

 ## About Me:
 - 🔬 I'm a UI/UX designer and computational researcher, who is interested in Human-Computer Interactions and AI.
-- 💻 In my free time, I develop wellness and productivity apps catering to niche populations.
-My most recent project involves conceptualizing [a financial assistant tool for cognition-declining elders](https://devpost.com/software/finnacle-16vxg2).
+- 💻 In my free time, I develop health and productivity apps.
+My most recent project involves building [a Web3 application that gives people the choice to sell their health-tracking data, in exchange for cryptocurrency and lifestyle suggestions](https://devpost.com/software/altru).
 - 👩🏻 My pronouns - She/her/hers.

 ## I'm Currently Working On:
-- Building a simple cyclic voltammetry simulation for [a voltammetry parameter inference model](https://github.com/mellieho9/Voltammogram-Parameter-Inference)
+- Completing deeplearning.ai's ["AI for Medicine specialization"] (https://www.coursera.org/specializations/ai-for-medicine)
-- Building another version of the bioinformatics-learning platform [Rosalind](https://rosalind.info/problems/locations/) for Computational Chemistry students
+- Learning how to implement Automatic differentiation for my [voltammetry parameter inference model project](https://github.com/mellieho9/Voltammogram-Parameter-Inference)

 ## Fun Facts:
-- 📚 I'm a part-time tutor in English, SAT, and Computer Science.
-My enjoyment with teaching originates from my desire to generate my own source of income and help my students reach their personal goals.
+- 📚 I'm a part-time tutor in STEM.
+My enjoyment with teaching originates from my desire to generate my personal income and help my peers reach their personal goals.
 - 🔭 When I'm not coding, I visit museums and small startups.
 My favorite place so far is Air Company's Headquarters.
 As a person who believes that good ideas come from exaptation, I'm fascinated by the startup's idea to repurpose carbon dioxide into creating perfumes, air spray, and even vodka!
 - 🗞 By the same token, I am avid follower of science news.
 To get the latest scoop, I take part in my college's STEM magazine and research journal, as a layout designer and peer reviewer!